-On 2007 Feb 28, the New Horizons spacecraft will fly past Jupiter at a range of 2.5 million km, and will conduct an extensive series of observations of the planet and its satellites.
-Highlights of the current observation plan include:
+On 2007 Feb 28, the New Horizons spacecraft flew past Jupiter at a range of 2.5 million km, and conducted an extensive series of observations of the planet and its satellites.
+Space does not allow us to show the numerous and varied observations, which have been reported elsewhere.
+Highlights of the encounter include:

-• Time-resolved near-IR image cubes of the Great Red Spot and its surroundings, and high-resolution CCD imaging of the "Little Red Spot"

-• Simultaneous UV and near-IR imaging of the Jovian aurorae and airglow

-• UV stellar occultations observations of the atmospheres of Jupiter and all the Galilean satellites

-• Global imaging of Io's plumes and post-Galileo surface changes

-• Global imaging of high-temperature (0.4 - 2.5 micron) volcanic thermal emission from Io

-• Observations of UV, and (in eclipse) visible and near-IR, atmospheric emissions from Io, Europa, and Ganymede

-• Near terminator imaging of large-scale topographic features on Europa

-• 1.25 - 2.5 micron spectroscopy of Galilean satellite surface composition, and similar spatial resolution and better spectral resolution than Galileo NIMS global observations

-• Extensive imaging of Jupiter's rings to search for embedded satellites and improve knowledge of the ring structure and ring particle phase functions

-• Distant imaging of Himalia and Elara to determine shapes, sizes, and phase curves.

-• Plasma observations of the magnetosphere, including an unprecedented 3month flight down the magnetotail.
+- Time-resolved near-IR image cubes of the Great Red Spot and its surroundings, and high-resolution CCD imaging of the "Little Red Spot" (Baines et al. 2007; Reuter et al. 2007; Cheng et al. 2008). - UV imaging and spectra of the Jovian aurorae and airglow (Gladstone et al. 2007). - UV stellar occultations observations of Jupiter's atmosphere (Greathouse et al. 2008). - Global imaging of Io's plumes, post-Galileo surface changes, and high-temperature (0.4-2.5 micron) volcanic thermal emission from Io (Spencer et al. 2007). - Observations of UV, and (in eclipse) visible and near-IR, atmospheric emissions from Io, Europa, and Ganymede (Retherford et al. 2007; Spencer et al. 2007). - Near terminator imaging of large-scale topographic features on Europa (Grundy et al. 2007). - 1.25-2.5 micron spectroscopy of Galilean satellite surface composition, with similar spatial resolution and better spectral resolution than Galileo NIMS global observations (Grundy et al. 2007). - Extensive imaging of Jupiter's rings to search for embedded satellites and improve knowledge of the ring structure and ring particle phase functions (Showalter et al. 2007). - Distant imaging of Himalia and Elara to determine shapes, sizes, and phase curves. - Plasma observations of the magnetosphere, including an unprecedented 3-month flight down the magnetotail (McComas et al. 2007; McNutt et al. 2007).